 1.1 Gathering Laundry

-As part of your initial 'scope' of the client's home (i.e. when you first arrive), you need to gather the washing that needs to be done.
+In the first 5 minutes of your work you need to gather the washing that needs to be done.

 1.2 Sorting Laundry